AlphaAvatar/AlphaAvatar/README.md

 AlphaAvatar is an **Omni-Avatar personal assistant framework** designed to evolve into your **intelligent personal butler**.

+✨ **Fully self-hostable and privacy-first** — you can deploy AlphaAvatar locally or on your own infrastructure, with full control over your data, memory, and behavior.

 It is built around a **plugin-based Agent architecture**, combining:

 - 🧠 Full-modality **Memory**